isharghura/aichatbot/README.md

 - An Intelligent AI Chatbot that attemps to mimic human conversation

-- Trained the chatbot model by feeing it a curated list of patterns associated with corresponding tags and responses
+- Trained the chatbot model by feeding it a curated list of patterns associated with corresponding tags and responses

 - Developed in Python and built using TensorFlow and Keras